As alcohol consumption declines, a St. Patrick’s Day with fewer raised glasses

 Toronto’s Fox and Fiddle is prepared to meet demands for both alcoholic and non-alcoholic beverages, which they added to their menu more than three years ago.

-“We’ve noticed people having one less beer than usual,” said Alisha Soles, general manager at Fox and Fiddle.
-That said, the pub’s hard-to-miss location — next to the baseball stadium — keeps it busy throughout the season, bringing the Leafs and Raptors crowds, who prefer alcoholic beverages, Soles added.
+“We’ve noticed people having one less beer than usual,” said Alisha Soles, general manager at the Bay Street pub.
+That said, its hard-to-miss location — next to Scotiabank Arena — keeps it busy throughout the season, bringing the Maple Leafs and Raptors crowds, who prefer alcoholic beverages, Soles added.

 For St. Patrick’s Day, Soles said the pub is planning a few specials as it expects people both celebrating the Irish festival and visiting other nearby attractions.